DanAguilera/Read-Me-Generator/README.md

     ---
     ![MIT](https://img.shields.io/badge/license-MIT-green)
     ## Description
-    Creating a rea-me at the touch of a button
+    Using node.js to create a ReadMe from the backend
     ## Table of Contents
     1. [Installation](#installation)
     2. [Usage](#usage)